toveadamsson/css-website/README.md

  ![Website Logo](public/screenshot.png)

-  Thank you for checking in!
-This project was built to show parts of my knowledge with CSS.
+  Thank you for visiting!
+I created this project to display parts of my knowledge with CSS.
-  It has features for the button, zoom on the images, mediaqueries and much more.
+  It's a mock-up of a potential blog or photolibrary.
 <!--
 There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
 I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.